vasilisanagno/Web-App-Connect4-Ai-and-Multiplayer/README.md

     - `components`: React components(Javascriopt files) for UI with the CSS files.
       - `hooks`: In some components there is this folder that contains custom hooks for handling the ai and the multiplayer mode.
     - `context`: Hook that have variables that are useful in many components.
-    - `helpers`: Helping functions for the UI.
+    - `utils`: Helping functions for the UI.
     - `pages`: Pages of the app.
     - `routes`: All different routes across the pages of the app.
     - `style`: CSS style that is general(for all pages) or for one page.